 Business visas in the UK

-You can work as a freelancer, self-employed, or start a business in the UK as long as you have the right to work and live in the UK.
+You can work as a freelancer, self-employed, or start a business in the UK as long as you have the right to work in the UK.
 For non-EU/EFTA nationals, this may mean having a relevant work visa and biometric residence permit.
 See our guide to UK visas and residence permits and our guide to UK work visas for more information.